mlabita37/Game-Game/app/markdown.md

 - Submarine: 3 spaces

 **SETTING UP THE BOARDS:**
 - Player1 one will get to choose each of their ship locations on their board using the select menu.
 These locations will have a ship appear where selected.
-After all locations have been submitted, Player 1 will need to hit a START button to begin the game.
+After all locations have been submitted, the input selects will disappear using the empty() function.
+Player 1 will need to hit a START button to begin the game.
 When START is initiated, the computers board will automatically add it’s ships to an array.
-Each time a player is prompted for a guess, the computer guess will automatically run after.
+There will be a new select board under start where the player can select their moves.
+Each time a player ENTER's their guess, the computer guess will automatically run after.

 - The computer’s board will be chosen from a list of locations stored in an array.
 Since we only need to know the locations where the ships are, we’ll pop() off the needed locations for each ship from an array.
 Then we’ll make a new array of the popped locations which will be the computer’s ships.
 Then we make an if/else, that says if these locations are HIT, change the background-color to red and the innerText to HIT.
 But if it’s not a number in the new array, then change the answers div location to blue and indicate that it’s a miss.